buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_SpaceHVACDesign.md

+# Pset_SpaceHVACDesign

 Properties for HVAC requirements for spaces.
 <!-- end of short definition -->